 Addressing Racial Injustice

-While those policies have rightfully been relegated to history, racial inequality continues to persist in America.
-To this day, Black Americans continue to face glaring disparities in access to health care, good schools, a clean environment, a fair workplace, affordable housing, and a fair criminal justice system.
-As a community, a Commonwealth, and a nation, we cannot afford to ignore the consequences, some of which are fatal, of this inequality on communities of color.
+While many of these practices are dismissed as part of our nation’s history, racial inequities continue to plague our nation and harm communities of color.
+To this day, Black Americans face glaring disparities in health care, education, housing, environmental justice, and a fair criminal justice system.
+As a community, a Commonwealth, and a country, we cannot afford to ignore the consequences of these inequities on communities of color.

-Congresswoman Trahan is working to ensure that the nationwide movement to end racial injustice translates to action at the federal level and permeates all of our policy discussions and legislative agenda that will create a more equal and more just America.
+Congresswoman Trahan is working to ensure that action to address racial injustice permeates all of our policy discussions and results in a more equitable and just America.